 You work with talented and ambitious people

-Young professionals or even students are among those who found startups.
 Mark Zuckerberg was only 20 when he came up with Facebook, after all.
 At startups, you work with talented and enormously driven people who want to make their mission happen.
 Often, this might even be an international team, meaning a mixture of people with different experiences and abilities.
 Such a multi-cultural and passionate team is bound to strike inspiration in you and motivate you to hustle harder!

 Learning by doing

-Innovation and creativity is where it’s at
+Innovation and creativity are where it’s at

 You share the satisfaction of growth or success